lukso-network/tools-lsp-factory/docs/deployment/contract-deployment-options.md

 <!-- :::info Infos -->

 **LSPFactory also allows contracts to be individually customisable.
-You can set the version per contract which will take presidence over the global version:**
+You can set the version per contract which will take precedence over the global version:**

 <!-- ::: -->